Philip Stanhope, 4th Earl of Chesterfield: Places

-In the UK, Chesterfield gave his name to Chesterfield Street, Mayfair, London, which runs from Curzon Street, site of the former Chesterfield House; in the US, his name has been given to Chesterfield County, Virginia, and Chesterfield County, South Carolina.
+In the UK, Chesterfield gave his name to Chesterfield Street, Mayfair, London, which runs from Curzon Street, site of the former Chesterfield House; in the US, his name has been given to Chesterfield County, Virginia, Chesterfield County, South Carolina and Chesterfield, New Hampshire.
+There is also a Chesterfield Road in the West Oakland neighbourhood of Pittsburgh filled with rowhouses, formerly known for its punk subculture.

 Furniture

-The first leather Chesterfield sofa, with its distinctive deep buttoned, quilted leather upholstery and lower seat base, is believed to have been commissioned by this Lord Chesterfield.
-Consequently, in the UK, the word chesterfield now describes a deep buttoned sofa, usually made from leather, with arms and back of the same height.
+The first leather Chesterfield sofa, with its distinctive deep-buttoned, quilted leather upholstery and lower seat base, is believed to have been commissioned by Lord Chesterfield.
+Consequently, in the UK, the word chesterfield now describes such a sofa, with arms and back of the same height.
 In Canada, chesterfield used to be the predominant term for any type of couch, but has been decreasing in popularity among the younger generations.

 Other

-Chesterfield cigarettes were named after Chesterfield County, Virginia, which was itself named for Lord Chesterfield.

-Vincent La Chapelle, a French master cook, wrote The Modern Cook while in the employ of Lord Chesterfield, and lived abroad with him in The Hague during his ambassador years.
+Vincent La Chapelle, a French master cook, wrote The Modern Cook while in the employ of Lord Chesterfield, and lived abroad with him in The Hague.
 After leaving Chesterfield's service, La Chapelle went on to cook for – among others – William IV, Prince of Orange, John V of Portugal, and Madame de Pompadour (mistress of Louis XV of France).

-Chesterfield coats, for both men and women, are woolen overcoats with velvet on the collar, an elegant touch.
+Chesterfield coats, popularized by the 6th Earl, are woollen overcoats with velvet on the collar for both men and women.

 D. G. Yuengling & Son of Pottsville, Pennsylvania, produces a beer named Lord Chesterfield Ale after the 4th Earl of Chesterfield.
-There is also a Chesterfield Road in Pittsburgh, formerly known for its punk subculture.